-Some people may opt to save in advance and not need wedding ring financing, but if you’re not among them, you might be looking at how to finance an engagement ring.
+Some people may save in advance and therefore won’t need wedding ring financing.
+But if you’re not among them, you might be looking at how to finance an engagement ring.
 There are definitely options, but an important thought to keep in mind is staying within an affordable — for you — range and not comparing how much other people may feel comfortable spending on an engagement ring.

 Why Not Pay for an Engagement Ring Upfront?

 If you’ve just begun browsing engagement rings, you will likely see they come at a variety of price points.
 The best price for an engagement ring?
 One you can actually afford.

 In the past, there’s been a rule of thumb that an engagement ring should cost the equivalent of three months’ salary.
 But that “rule of thumb” is likely rooted in industry advertising from the 1930s and it doesn’t reflect the current reality.

 In fact, Americans spend just a fraction of that amount on an engagement ring — $5,225 on average in 2022.
 Considering that the average monthly U.S. income is also about $4,880, abiding by the three-months rule would mean spending $14,640 on the ring.
 Increasingly, young Millennials and Gen Zers think engagement rings should cost no more than $2,500.

 Can you finance an engagement ring?
 Yes, and there are several avenues available to you.
 But no matter what the average engagement ring cost is, it’s a good idea to buy a ring you can comfortably afford without financing.
 But even if you have cash ready to buy a ring, you may still consider financing options.
 People typically finance a ring because: